beumerr/quaco/docs/README.md

    3.1.
 Open 'src/.htaccess' edit `RewriteBase` like you did in #2 and `RewriteRule` 3.1.
 Open 'src/admin/.htaccess' edit `RewriteBase` like you did in #2 and `RewriteRule`

-:fire:  For these 2 .htaccess files there is an issue open to merge both files into 1.
+:fire:  For these 2 .htaccess files there is an [issue open](https://github.com/beumerr/quaco/issues/10) to merge both files.
-:wrench: Learn how to contribute

 ## 2.3 Deployment diagram
 ![enter image description here](https://i.ibb.co/mtHF2x5/Deployment-Diagram.jpg)

 # 3. Architectural Overview
 ## 3.1.
 Bootstrapping
 **Bootstrapping** refers to the process that is completed bilaterally from the start point to the end.
-At this moment in time there are 3 bootstrappers (yes this needs to be changed, please review this issue).
+At this moment in time there are 3 bootstrappers (yes this needs to be changed, please [review this issue](https://github.com/beumerr/quaco/issues/11)).
 A bootstrapper first validates the URL request in `qc-route.php` and then either redirect or continue strapping the page.

  1. **src/index.php** - used to compile the theme
  2. **src/admin/index.php** - used to compile the admin panel